Gampaha: Local Government

 Gampaha was a village council until 1945.
 On 1 January that year, the town qualified to become an urban council.
 The first urban council had five members.
 P. P. Jayawardane was the first chairman of the urban council.
 Total number of workforce in the urban council was 197 persons.
 In 1978 constitutional reforms declared Gampaha as a new administrative district (which was formerly recognised as a part of the Colombo District) and the main administrative centre was established in Gampaha.
 The new district status lead the town to a rapid development, establishing new government institutes.
 On 16 April 2002, the Urban Council was upgraded to become the Gampaha Municipal Council.

 Economy

-The economy of Gampaha has been vastly extended in many aspects.
-Mainly paddy and Rubber are grown here as main cultivation products and additionally pineapple and betel are grown here.
-Also some rural industries like pottery, tiles, hand loom textiles, coconut related products can be found.
+The economy of Gampaha has been extended in many aspects.
+Mainly paddy and Rubber are grown as main cultivation products while pineapple and betel are occasionally grown.
+Some rural industries like pottery, tiles, hand loom textiles, coconut related products can be found.

+Gampaha is home to Sri Lanka's largest literary event — The Asian Literary Festival — and the only Sri Lankan literary festival with a sustained international presence.
+The festival is known for making a meaningful contribution to Gampaha's creative economy, generating direct and indirect value for local hospitality, the arts, publishing, and civic life.